ruchimk/HolidayWishist/README.md

 2. Rails 4.1.1
 3. PostgresSQL
 4. Devise for authentication
-5. Masonry.js for a nice grid layout
+5. Masonry.js for a JS grid layout

 ----
 ## User Stories
-# Website

 * User can login via Devise authentication
 * User can manually add an item using title, description, image url, and webpage URL, private
 * User can see all their items (collection of items) in a single page
 * User can see snowfall
 * User can edit and delete items

 ----
 ## Future Goals